-By saying “people”, we understand each separate legal entity, such as a corporation, partnership, association, or LLC or LP.
+By saying “people,” we understand each separate legal entity, such as a corporation, partnership, association, LLC or LP.
 This means that a separately incorporated secondary company (or LLC or LP) must register if it engages in the specified activities, even when a parent company is also required to register.

 You must also register if you engage in any of the activities:

-At DOT Operating Authority, you will get easy and efficient help to file your documentation.
-We will help you register for Federal Hazardous Materials Certification.
-Not only that, we also provide our customers with services like obtaining USDOT, CA, KYU Numbers, getting Biennial Updates and IFTA Filings etc. Call us at 1-888-669-4383 and get the best services for your paperwork done by the experts!
+At DOT Operating Authority, we will help you register for a Federal Hazardous Materials Certification.
+Not only that, we also provide our customers with services like obtaining USDOT, CA, KYU Numbers, getting Biennial Updates, and IFTA Filings etc.